mfalila/salary_predictor/README.md

 # Conclusion

-While these results could be improved with additional feature engineering, our results have demonstrated how machine learning could help automate the salary determination process
+While these results could be improved with additional feature engineering, our results have demonstrated how machine learning could help automate the salary determination process.

+References

+CareerBuilder, Inc. (2017, March 9).
+More Than Half of HR Managers Say Artificial Intelligence Will Become a Regular Part of HR in Next 5 Years.
+Retrieved March 22, 2020 from http://press.careerbuilder.com/2017-05-18-More-Than-Half-of-HR-Managers-Say-Artificial-Intelligence-Will-Become-a-Regular-Part-of-HR-in-Next-5-Years

+Heathfield, S. M. (2019, June 25).
+How Does a Salary Range Work?
+Retrieved March 22, 2020 from https://www.thebalancecareers.com/how-does-a-salary-range-work-1918256